stephcia/Microsoft-Studios-Analysis/README.md

 <br>
 ## Overview

-Microsoft has decided to launch Microsoft Studios as a way to tell the stories of their larger brand and it's subsidaries.As part of this pursuit they have decided to contract us conduct an exploratory data analysis and extract valuable business insights for internal stakeholders, production and creative teams.
+Microsoft has decided to launch Microsoft Studios as a way to tell the stories of their larger brand and it's subsidaries.
+As part of this pursuit they have decided to contract us conduct an exploratory data analysis and extract valuable business insights for internal stakeholders, production and creative teams.
 From our research and given datasets and indepdently sourced findings, we have come to make three data backed recommendations to strongly enter this competitive market with effective strategy.

 ## Business Problem